 It’s glorious, right?
 Intricate, calculated, and grand.
 This rustic style fireplace creates an unexpected focal point in a beautifully designed Spanish-style home.
 Not only does a rustic style fireplace add the function of warmth to its home, but it’s also a great way to punch up the style of choice.
 In this home, rustic and Spanish-style flavor comes to life as a result of schemed forethought.

 Allow me to unpack how the various trades of construction and design came together to create this masterpiece for intentional Spanish-style home décor.

 Numbers don’t lie.
 It took 4 Men, 3 Weeks, 4 Tons of Stone, 4,500 Pieces of Stone, and 3 Tear Downs to get to the perfect finished piece.

-As with any construction project, it starts with the foundation.
-For a wall to hold the weight of four tons of stone, the concrete foundation of this Spanish style home must be solid.
+As with any rustic decor construction project, it starts with the foundation.
+For a wall to hold the weight of four tons of stone, the concrete foundation of this Spanish-style home must be solid.
 More than solid – unyielding.

 Next, the framer tips his hat to the project.
 The framer must meet the challenge of erecting a structure from floor to ceiling that will bear the weight of this rustic-style fireplace vertically and horizontally.
 His team sets in heat barriers appropriate to the foundation wall and fire code.

 The design (completed months before construction begins) will finally be actualized.
-Embedded into this stone fireplace is four tons of sandstone native to the Hill Country of Central Texas.
-Then, upon delivery of the sandstone, each block is cut, chipped, and chopped into smaller individual pieces which eventually take resident in the wall.
+Embedded into this stone fireplace are four tons of sandstone native to the Hill Country of Central Texas.
+Then, upon delivery of the sandstone, each block is cut, chipped, and chopped into smaller individual pieces which eventually take residents in the wall.
 That’s right.
-4,500 stones become embedded together piece-by-piece.
+4,500 stones become embedded together piece by piece.
 These stones are mortared from behind, top, and bottom.

 Progress for the rustic-style fireplace continues, and several pieces are placed over a period of time.
 A step is taken back to evaluate.
 More pieces fasten in securely.
 There were three tear-downs involved in this 3-week process bore by four skilled masons.